iamhosseindhv/Network-Visualisation/README.md

 ```
-// step 1: clone the repository.
+// Step 1: clone the repository.
 git clone https://github.com/iamhosseindhv/Network-Visualisation.git network-viz
 cd network-viz

-// step 2: install dependencies in the root of the project and `app` directory.
+// Step 2: install dependencies in the root of the project and `app` directory.
 cd app && npm install && cd ../ && npm install

-// step 3: now that you have all the dependencies, start both the server and client at the same time (from the root of the project) by following command:
+// Step 3: now that you have all the dependencies installed,
+// start both the server and client at the same time (from the
+// root of the project) by following command:
 npm run dev
 ```